25 GMAT Test-Day Tips

 On the day before your GMAT, your goal is to maximize your health and well-being.
 You’ll want to be in top shape on test day.

-Should I study 1 day before GMAT?
+Should I study 1 day before the GMAT?

-The best move for most people is to avoid studying on the day before the GMAT.
+The best move for most people is to avoid studying the day before the GMAT.
 If not studying 1 day before your test makes you anxious, do the lightest amount of studying possible.

 What’s Next?